ashifolfi/ashifolfi/README.md

   - anticream39@yahoo.com

 Other interesting facts about me inlude:
-  - Artist
+  - Furry Artist
   - Huge Sonic fan
-  - Heavy experience with SRB2 and the Doom engine
+  - Heavy experience with SRB2, Doom, and the Source Engine
-  - Source Engine modder
   - beginning game developer
+  - professional silly cat
-  - I made various tools whenever I need them.
+  - I make various tools whenever I need them.
 I tend to put them here as well

 <!---
 ashifolfi/ashifolfi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.